naveed1351/AzureOpenAI_Advanced_Prompt_Engineering/README.md

 (Find these in Azure Portal → Azure OpenAI Resource → Keys and Endpoint.)
 For Specific Chat model, you can find the endpoint and keys in the AI Foundry.

-7. (Optional) Create Bing Resource

-Note: Bing Search will be retired August 2025.
+7. (Optional) Create Bing Resource: Note: Bing Search will be retired August 2025.

 Go to Azure Portal → Bing Resources → Add ‘Bing Search’ → Review and Create